Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.1.6-1.png)

-We took a look at the combination of family size and whether parents live separately or not, however, it does not have impact on students grades.
+We then check the same trend by urban and rural areas.

 ``` r
 student_por %>%